 Heather truly embodies Bear Creek Funeral Home’s guiding principle of “caring for each as our own”.

-There are a myriad of details to be taken care of every day -- Shawna and Connie manage to step in wherever needed, whether completing administrative tasks, providing aftercare with a family, getting ready for a service, greeting people, and attending at services.
+There are a myriad of details to be taken care of every day -- Connie, Kolton, and Nathan manage to step in wherever needed, whether completing administrative tasks, providing aftercare with a family, getting ready for a service, greeting people, and attending at services.
 Whatever it takes to best meet our families' needs, they both serve with thoughtful care and attention, and a willing heart.

 Petey is a Staffordshire Terrier mix who joined the family at Bear Creek Funeral Home in June, 2015.
 Doug and Eunice found Petey in a shelter, and he immediately demonstrated the qualities they were looking for in a dog who would be called upon to provide comfort for anyone who needs it.
 Petey is a calm, welcoming presence for families and individuals.